 • Cognitive Behavioral Therapy (CBT) for pattern interruption

-• Internal Family Systems (IFS) for understanding protective parts
+• Internal Family Systems (IFS) for understanding the protective parts driving your behavior

 • EMDR for trauma-rooted patterns